Yuval Steinitz: Minister of Finance (2009–2013)

 With the establishment of the 32nd by Prime Minister Netanyahu, Steinitz was appointed Minister of Finance.
-He took up this position in March 2009, during the beginning of the global economic crisis, and after the Israeli economy already suffered from two quarters of negative economic growth which led to almost 10% unemployment.
+He took up this position in March 2009, during the beginning of the 2008 financial crisis, and after the Israeli economy already suffered from two quarters of negative economic growth which led to almost 10% unemployment.

 After few weeks at office, Steinitz has launched an emergency plan entitled "Blima & Tnufa" (Break and Accelerate) aimed at returning the country to positive economic growth, through dramatically encouraging investments in the high-tech industry, in R&D, and in construction and transportation.
 As part of the program, a "triple package deal" between the government, the Histadrut Unions Association and the Israel Manufacturers Association was signed.
 The employees agreed to contribute 3.5 Billion NIS to help accelerating growth.
 In April 2009, Steinitz announced his unprecedented plan to enact the first biennial budget in Israel's history, as part of his counter-crisis policy.
 In July 2009, the government approved the biennial budget (since then all budgets in Israel were biennial).